smythp/sigstore-docs-replatform/content/en/docs/cosign/git_support.md

 ---
-title: "Git Support"
+category: Cosign
-category: "Cosign"
+title: Git Support
-position: 113
+weight: 113
 ---

 This page contains detailed instructions on how to configure Cosign to work with hosted Git providers.
 Right